4.11 Research Ethics, Compliance, and Prevention of Conflicts of Interest

 4.11.7 Export and Import Compliance

 Japan, like most nations, imposes controls and duties on the import and export of many goods, including materials and equipment used in basic research of the type conducted at the University.
-Intellectual property such as software, production know-how, and even User Manuals are also regulated and controlled by the import/export regulations.
+Transfer of technology including intellectual property such as software, production know-how, and even User Manuals, whether physical, digital or verbal, is also subject to regulation and control in alignment with national laws, relevant United Nations resolutions, and import/export regulations.
+Various university activities such as student admissions, faculty and staff recruitment, joint research endeavors, and international exchanges, including the acceptance of researchers and interns from overseas, may also fall under the purview of export controls.
+The government also controls, and may require licenses for, the importing of a variety of items, devices, substances, information and speciments, including living organisms and genetically modified organisms.
 Goods approved for import may also be subject to fees/taxes (sometimes referred to as “duties”) and periodical report to the authority, although items used in university-based research may be eligible for an exemption from duties.
-Great care must be exercised and the Security Export Control Officer should be consulted to assure export/import control compliance.
-Refer to the government’s Security Trade Control website and the Foreign Exchange and Foreign Trade Control Law.
+Great care must be exercised not to violate national laws and regulations and relevant United Nations resolutions, intentionally or unintentionally.
+The Security Export Control Officer should be consulted to ensure full compliance with these regulations.

 4.11.8 Conflicts of Interest and Commitment